aeternity/aepp-governance/docs/how-to-verify-results.md

 Votes for Option: Ok 0.17 %
 ```

-To speed up the verification process you can provide a middleware url, that is used to fetch some data more efficiently, e.g. `MIDDLEWARE_URL=https://mainnet.aeternal.io/ npm verify 1`.
+To speed up the verification process you can provide a middleware url, that is used to fetch some data more efficiently, e.g. `MIDDLEWARE_URL=https://mainnet.aeternal.io/ npm run verify 1`.

 ## Explanation